kilan/countMeUp/README.md

 - build the project using maven: `mvn clean install`.
-- to start the local erver: `mvn spring-boot:start`
+- to start the local server: `mvn spring-boot:start`